Operation Inherent Resolve: Military assistance on request

-Military assistance provided at the request of a state does not require UN authorisation nor the invocation of Article 51, as it falls within a state’s sovereign right under customary international law to request such assistance and does not necessarily entail the use of force.
+Military assistance provided at the request of a state does not require UN authorisation nor the invocation of Article 51, as it falls within a state's sovereign right under customary international law to request such assistance and does not necessarily entail the use of force.
 As such, it does not constitute a 'violation' of the prohibition on the use of force.
 However, in order to remain within the legal framework of military assistance—rather than constituting an intervention that breaches the prohibition on the use of force—the inviting state determines the scale and scope of the intervening force, as the operation's sole purpose is to provide assistance to the inviting sovereignty.
 Furthermore, the inviting state cannot legally authorise the use of force on foreign territory, as this would violate Article 2(4) of the UN Charter, therefore, military assistance on request is confined to the borders of the inviting state.

 In 2014, the Iraqi government submitted two formal letters to the UNSC, requesting military assistance in response to the ongoing threat posed by ISIS along its borders.
 Several states participating in OIR acted solely on the basis of this request, thereby limiting their operations to Iraqi territory, as the Iraqi government had no legal authority to authorise military action on Syrian soil.
-By responding exclusively to Iraq’s request, the scale and scope of the foreign military presence was determined through agreements with the Iraqi authorities and remained confined within Iraq’s borders, despite ISIS maintaining a stronghold in eastern Syria.
+By responding exclusively to Iraq's request, the scale and scope of the foreign military presence was determined through agreements with the Iraqi authorities and remained confined within Iraq's borders, despite ISIS maintaining a stronghold in eastern Syria.
 The Obama administration relied on this legal framework—military assistance upon request—to justify its operations within Iraq.
 However, as Syrian President Bashar al-Assad had not granted consent for foreign military intervention, an alternative legal basis was required to justify military action against ISIS in Syria.

 Additionally, scholars such as Ashley Deeks have argued that the U.S. tends to avoid relying on military assistance upon request as a legal framework, as such operations are entirely dependent on the level of consent granted by the inviting state and could require the U.S. to withdraw its forces should that state revoke its request.

 Article 51: Individual or Collective Self-defence

 To justify its operations within Syria, the United States invoked Article 51 of the UN Charter, citing the principle of collective self-defence on behalf of Iraq.
-This was based on the Iraqi government’s request for a U.S.-led international campaign against ISIS.
+This was based on the Iraqi government's request for a U.S.-led international campaign against ISIS.
 Simultaneously, the United States also invoked the right of individual self-defence, referencing the threat posed by ISIS to its own national security.

-Article 51 of the UN Charter provides the "inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations".
+Article 51 of the UN Charter recognizes the "inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations".
 In 1986, during the Nicaraqua v.
 United States case, the International Court of Justice (ICJ) spelled out several pre-conditions for the lawful invocation of Article 51: